 Building Your Practice Lab

 For your own lab, set up a VM with snapshots, configure SSLKEYLOGFILE, start capturing, then perform various network activities.
 Save captures in .pcapng format and practice finding specific events.
-Generate both legitimate and suspicious-looking traffic—try curl with unusual user-agents or write a simple beacon script to your own server.
-This teaches pattern recognition in a controlled environment before real incidents.
+Generate both legitimate and suspicious-looking traffic to teach yourself pattern recognition in a controlled environment.

 Conclusion

-Wireshark doesn’t hack—it reveals.
+Wireshark doesn’t hack.
+It reveals.
 It shows you what applications are actually sending over the wire, not what they claim to be doing.
-That distinction matters enormously in security, where malware is designed to lie and exfiltration masquerades as normal traffic.
+That distinction matters in security, where malware is designed to lie and exfiltration masquerades as normal traffic.

 Download Wireshark, install Npcap, and run a dns filter.
-Look at how many servers your computer contacts to load a single news website—analytics providers, ad networks, CDNs, social widgets.
+Look at how many servers your computer contacts to load a single news website: analytics providers, ad networks, CDNs, social widgets.
 Each represents a connection you never explicitly authorized.
 Understanding that reality is the foundation of network security awareness.
-Your network isn’t invisible anymore.

 Frequently Asked Questions (FAQ)